-The Excel version of the Group report for teachers contains question by question marks and so more detailed analysis for individual pupils may be carried out by exporting this data.
-We are looking at adding this information to the Individual student report for teachers in a post-publication phase of further report development.
+The Excel version of the Group report for teachers contains question by question marks and so more detailed analysis for individual pupils may be carried out using this report.
+We are looking to add this information to the Individual student report for teachers in a post-publication phase of further report development.

 The Programmes of Study include Attainment Targets which are expressed as ‘pupils should be taught to…’

 The online Curriculum Links documents set out the Attainment Targets which are covered by each level of PTM and PTE.
 The tests, however, sample the curriculum and, at an hour to an hour and a quarter in length, cannot offer exhaustive links to all the Attainment Targets.